Written by: CRO:NYX Team

 Highly recommended, and the best option for photographs or stock footage throughout your website.
 Lightest in file size, lossy file type - which means it will always lose information the more you edit the image.

 Tagged image file format; These are lossless file types, will allow for higher quality but they have large file sizes.
-Best for prints and publications.
+Best for prints and publications, not websites.

 GIF allows for transparency, can be animated and is usually very small in file size.
 You can also use it to quickly animate a logo, a product you're selling or a graphic on your website.